Easy Sourdough Bread (Whole Wheat-ish)

 In the past few years, it has become easier to find stone-milled flour, and if you are up for it, you should seek out locally, stone-milled flour.
 Why?
 Because if you’re buying locally milled flour, you likely can find out how recently it was milled.
 Because stone-milled flour perishes more quickly than roller-milled flour, it’s best if you can find a local source, which will ensure it will be fresh.
 Note: Store stone-milled flour in the freezer if you don’t bake regularly.

 Final note: I no longer buy commercial whole wheat flours.
 I buy commercial white flours: King Arthur Flour’s all-purpose flour and bread flour are staples.
-I find locally milled stone-milled flours at a local co-op, Honest Weight Food Co-op, and I also order from Anson Mills.
-If you are looking for a good mail-order resource, I can recommend a few:
+I find locally milled stone-milled flours at a local co-op, Honest Weight Food Co-op, and I also order online from various sources.
+Here are a few I love:

 Standard sourdough recipes often call for 500g of flour per loaf.
 As noted above, the recipe below makes a loaf that’s a little bit smaller for two reasons: